oybek-olimov/airways-ticket-booking/README.md

 - **Booking History**: View the user's past bookings with filtering options.
 - **Profile Management**: Users can view and update their personal profile.
 - **Authentication and Authorization**:
-  - Registration and login using JWT (Basic and Bearer Token).
+  - Registration and login using JWT (Bearer Token).
   - Role-based access (User, Admin).

 ### **Admin Features**